 After the font file is copied, reopen GIMP and refresh the font list.
 The newly added font should now appear in the list.

 Note: I tested this workaround with GIMP v.2.10.8 on Windows 10.
-In case you're using a different version of the software, you can head over to the Super User forum to find a solution that works for you.
+In case you’re using a different version of the software, you can head over to the Super User forum to find a solution

 The best part about using this method to install fonts in GIMP is that it allows you to install multiple fonts at the same time.
 You just need to copy all the TTF or OTF files and paste them within the folder mentioned above.
 Simple, isn’t it?